prometheus/docs/content/docs/introduction/glossary.md

 ### Notification

-A notification represents a group of one of more alerts, and is sent by the Alertmanager to email, Pagerduty, Slack etc.
+A notification represents a group of one or more alerts, and is sent by the Alertmanager to email, Pagerduty, Slack etc.

 ### Promdash